 Legal Deadline: None

-Summary of Legal Basis: Promulgation of this regulation is authorized by section 101 of the Federal Mine Safety and Health Act of 1977.
+Summary of Legal Basis: Promulgation of these regulations is authorized by sections 101 and 103 of the Federal Mine Safety and Health Act of 1977.

 Government Levels Affected: None

 Director, Office of Standards